Vault Features | 2025 Features | Autodesk

 VAULT PROFESSIONAL, VAULT BASIC

 Vault integrates with your CAD software using an add-in.
-Use Vault to manage design and engineering data regardless of the file type, including files from Inventor, AutoCAD, Revit, Moldflow, 3ds Max, and other popular software. (video: 2:19 min.)
+Use Vault to manage design and engineering data regardless of the file type, including files from Inventor, AutoCAD, Revit, Moldflow, 3ds Max and other popular software. (video: 2:19 mins)

 Copy folder